mattburnett-repo/pv-estimate/README.md

 - The React app is stored as a static asset in AWS S3.
 - The React app sends a request to an AWS API Gateway endpoint.
-- The API Gateway endpoint sends a request to a [third-party API](https://api.forecast.solar/estimate/52/12/37/0/5.67).
+- The API Gateway endpoint sends a request via an AWS Lambda function to a [third-party API](https://api.forecast.solar/estimate/52/12/37/0/5.67).
-- The third-party API returns raw estimate data to the AWS API Gateway.
+- The third-party API returns raw estimate data to the AWS API Gateway / Lambda function.
-- The AWS API Gateway parses and reformats the raw estimate data, and returns it to the React app.
+- The AWS API Gateway parses and reformats the raw estimate data using an AWS Lambda function, and returns it to the React app.
 - The React app displays the parsed and formatted data to the user.

 ## Tech Stack

 - React
 - AWS
-  - S3
+  - S3 Static Website Hosting
   - API Gateway
   - Lambda
+  - IAM
 - Third-party external API

 ## Dev Notes

 This repo does not provide a 'ready to run' application, meaning that you can't follow the standard process of cloning / installing / running the code.

-This repo is simplay a place to archive the assets for the project.
+This repo is simply a place to archive the assets for the project.

-There are probably assets in this repo that are not relevant to the project, since they were copied from the preceeding project found [here](https://github.com/mattburnett-repo/generic_code_challenge_02).

 To recreate the project you will need to: